wso2/docs-ob-toolkit-cds/en/docs/learn/administration-api.md

 determined by the non-functional requirements for the CDR regime.

 !!!note
-     When invoking any of the Identity Server endpoints, please ensure that a header named "X-External-Traffic" is included with the value "true" (both the header name and value are configurable as shown below).
+     When invoking any of the Identity Server endpoints, please ensure that a header named "X-External-Traffic" is included with the value "true" (both the header name and value are configurable in the `<IS_HOME>/repository/conf/deployment.toml` file as shown below).
 This header helps to distinguish external requests for accurate metric calculations.
 It is recommended to configure this header at the load balancer level for consistency.

 ``` toml
 [open_banking_cds.external_traffic]